GETobjects/GETobjects/org/getobjects/samples/HelloOFS/README.md

 FIXME: The GoObjectRequestHandler currently disables acquisition?!
 Eg in our example the 'index' should also be inherited by the 'css' and 'images' folders, but that does not work.

+NOTE: There is a hack in run.java to enable acquisition.

 ****Configuration